liamjpeters/liamjpeters.github.io/content/posts/PowerShell Modules A practical guide/part1/index.md

 draft: false
 tags: ["PowerShell", "Module Development"]
 featured_image: "hero.jpg"
+ai_generated_image: true
+ai_tool: "Google Pixel Studio (Imagen 3)"
+ai_prompt: "A series of stylised, glowing building blocks, neatly stacked.
+Behind them a coding window and a cursor.
+The overall tone should be clean and modern.
+Colours should lean towards PowerShell's blue and purple and be bright"
 description: "The journey to building robust, shareable PowerShell modules begins with a fundamental concept: the PowerShell function.
 Functions are the heart of any well-structured script or module, allowing you to encapsulate reusable logic."
 series: "powershell-modules"
 series_part: 1